LSSTDESC/CCL/README.md

 ## TLDR

-`CCL` is available as a Python package through PyPi, to install:
+`CCL` is available as a Python package through PyPi.
+To install, simply run:
 ```
 $ pip install git+git://github.com/EiffL/CCL.git
 ```
 This should work as long as `CMake` is installed on your system (if it doesn't follow the detailed instructions below).
 Once `CCL` is installed, take it for a spin by following some example notebooks [here](examples).

+`CCL` comes in two forms, a C library and a Python module.
+These components can be installed independently of each other, instructions are provided below.

 ## Dependencies and requirements